2022 United States House of Representatives elections in New York: District 2

 The 2nd district is based on the South Shore of Suffolk County, including the towns of Babylon, Islip, and most of Brookhaven all in Suffolk County, and a small part of Oyster Bay in Nassau County.
 Due to redistricting, the district lost portions of Nassau County and now stretches farther east along the South Shore.
-The district has a PVI of R+4 and voted for Donald Trump by 1.5 points in 2020.
-The incumbent is Republican Andrew Garbarino, who was elected with 52.9% of the vote in 2020.
+The district had a PVI of R+4 and voted for Donald Trump by 1.5 points in 2020.
+The incumbent was Republican Andrew Garbarino, who was elected with 52.9% of the vote in 2020.